Superconductor spintronics: Modeling spin and charge accumulation in out-of-equilibrium NS junctions subjected to Zeeman magnetic fields: Conclusions

 \acknowledgments We thank J. Gabelli, J. S. Meyer and M. Houzet for helpful discussions.
-This work was funded by an ERC Starting Independent Researcher Grant NANOGRAPHENE 256965; an ERC Synergy grant; an ANR Blanc grant (MASH) from the French Agence Nationale de Recherche; and the Netherlands Organization for Scientific Research (NWO/OCW).
+This work was funded by an ERC Starting Independent Researcher Grant NANOGRAPHENE 256965; an ERC Synergy grant; an ANR Blanc grant (MASH) from the French Agence Nationale de Recherche; an ANR JCJC grant (SPINOES) from the French Agence Nationale de Recherche and the Netherlands Organization for Scientific Research (NWO/OCW).

 {\it \bf Appendix A - Taylor expansion of $S(t)$.}

 \begin{flushleft} \underline{Calculate $S_0 (t)$} \end{flushleft}

 where the second term corresponds to the transient term which vanishes after $t\gg\tau_s$.
 The average of $S_0 (t)$ over one period yields $S_M^{(0)}=\I_s (V)\tau_s$ which does not depend on $\omega$. \begin{flushleft} \underline{Calculate $S_1 (t)$} \end{flushleft}